bluehabit/finance/stocks/intro_course.md

 in `volatile markets` probably best to `$ cost average` when its choppy, vs going `all in`.

+If you can say no to a trade, probably should - justin.

 ## SMA as support / resistance

 its back over the `50` sma